cryptekbits/KPAstroDashboard/INSTALL.md

 ## Prerequisites

-The application requires Python 3.9 or later.
-The installation scripts will automatically install Python if it's not already present on your system.
+The application requires Python 3.13.2 or later.
+The installation scripts will automatically install or upgrade Python if needed.

 ## Installation Instructions